Northern Manitoba

 Northern Manitoba (also known as NorMan or Nor-Man) is a geographic and cultural region of the Canadian province of Manitoba.
-Originally encompassing a small square around the Red River Colony, the province was extended north to the 60th parallel in 1912.
+Manitoba originally encompassed only a small square around the Red River Colony, but it was extended north to the 60th parallel in 1912, thus acquiring a large northern region.
 The region's specific boundaries vary, as "northern" communities are considered to share certain social and geographic characteristics, regardless of latitude.

 Geography

-Different bodies of the Government of Manitoba provide different definitions of Northern Manitoba.
-The most detailed description is set out by Manitoba Indigenous and Northern Relations:
+There is no universally accepted definition of Northern Manitoba, but the most detailed description is provided by the Manitoba Indigenous and Northern Relations Department:

 For marketing purposes, Travel Manitoba considers Northern Manitoba to encompass everything north of the 53rd parallel.
 In contrast, the Look North economic development agency defines the North as consisting of Statistics Canada's Census Divisions 19, 21, 22, and 23.
 There is also a defined territory of responsibility for the Northern Regional Health Authority, which excludes the town of Churchill.

-Regardless of extent, the vast majority of Northern Manitoba is undeveloped wilderness.
+Northern Manitoba is mostly pristine wilderness, regardless of the exact boundaries used to define it.
 It is situated on the Canadian Shield and includes the province's Hudson Bay coastline.
 Forestry, mining and hydro-electric development are significant economic drivers with long-term consequences to the environment in the region.
-The Indigenous population is significantly higher than in the rest of Manitoba.
+The region has a much higher proportion of Indigenous people than the rest of the province.

 Climate

-Manitoba's northern region is mostly within in the subarctic climate zone (Köppen climate classification Dfc).
+Manitoba's northern region is mostly within the subarctic climate zone (Köppen climate classification Dfc).
 It also has some Humid Continental (Koppen Dfb) areas in the south.
 This region features long and extremely cold winters and brief, warm summers with little precipitation.
 Overnight temperatures as low as -40 C occur on several days each winter.